aimazin/Udacity-Capstone-Sparkify/README.md

 - did not have access to full dataset hence do not know how the model really faired

+- I did not do it in the script but please be nice and close the spark session you are done

 ## Acknowledgement

 the Udacity team for allowing some access to the project